discordjs/guide/guide/creating-your-bot/command-handling.md

 Next, open your terminal and install the [`@discordjs/builders`](https://github.com/discordjs/builders) package.
 We'll be using the utility methods from this package to build the slash command data.

-Create a `ping.js` file for your ping command:

 ```sh:no-line-numbers
 npm install @discordjs/builders
 ```

+Then create a `ping.js` file for your ping command:

 ```js
 const { SlashCommandBuilder } = require('@discordjs/builders');